French destroyer Fronde: World War I

-Fronde was present in the harbor at Penang in the Dutch East Indies on 27 October 1914, moored alongside her sister Pistolet.
+Fronde was present in the harbor at Penang, a British Crown colony, on 27 October 1914, moored alongside her sister Pistolet.
 The other major Triple Entente ships in the harbor included D'Iberville and the Russian protected cruiser Zhemchug.
 In the early hours of 28 October, the German light cruiser SMS Emden entered the harbor to attack the Entente vessels there.
 In the ensuing Battle of Penang, Emden quickly torpedoed and sank Zhemchug.
 As Emden turned to leave the harbor, Fronde and D'Iberville opened fire, but their gun crews fired wildly and failed to score any hits on the German raider.
 The German vessel then encountered Fronde's sister Mousquet, which was returning to Penang when the attack began.
 Emden quickly sank Mousquet and stopped to pick up survivors, but in the meantime, Fronde had gotten underway and attempted to close with Emden.
 The Germans fled, pursued by Fronde, for about two hours before Emden was able to disappear into a rain squall.

-In 1915, Fronde returned to France and served in the Mediterranean for the rest of the war.
-On 3 July 1918, Fronde collided with the submarine chaser C.43, resulting in the loss of the latter vessel.
+In March 1915, Fronde was fully reactivated and returned to France where she served in the Mediterranean for the rest of the war.
+The ship rescued 45 survivors from the Greek destroyer Doxa after it had been torpedoed and sunk by a German submarine in the Straits of Messina on 27 June 1917.
+She was one of five destroyers that escorted the predreadnought battleship Charlemagne from Bizerte, French Tunisia, to Toulon in September 1917.
+By 1918 the ship had been assigned to the 8th Destroyer Flotilla (8^{me} Flotille de contre-torpilleurs).
+On 3 July, Fronde collided with the submarine chaser C.43, resulting in the loss of the latter vessel.
 She was struck from the naval register on 30 October 1919 and sold for scrap in Toulon on 6 May 1920.